-As the disease progresses, these symptoms may worsen and eventually lead to total blindness.
+As the disease progresses, these symptoms can worsen and eventually lead to total blindness.

 Diagnosing Canine Progressive Retinal Atrophy

 Progressive Retinal Atrophy is typically diagnosed through a combination of physical examination, ophthalmic examination, and genetic testing.
 During the physical exam, your veterinarian will look for signs of PRA such as dilated pupils and cloudy eyes.
-Ophthalmic exams may include electroretinography (ERG) or fundoscopy to assess the health of the retina.
+Ophthalmic exams can include electroretinography (ERG) or fundoscopy to assess the health of their retina.
 Genetic testing can help identify the specific mutation responsible for PRA in a particular breed.

 Stages of Canine Progressive Retinal Atrophy